-Apple has announced a virtual credit card.
+Apple announced a virtual credit card in March this year.
 Yes, really.
-The Cupertino company has teamed up with Goldman Sachs and MasterCard to launch the Apple Card, designed to offer users a "healthier financial life".
+The Cupertino company teamed up with Goldman Sachs and MasterCard to launch the Apple Card, designed to offer users a "healthier financial life".

 This is everything you need to know about the Apple Card, including how it works, when it will be available and what features it offers.